powerhouse-industries/front-end-starter/README.md

 When building components, or modules, try and keep a DRY, object oriented mindset.

 Following an OOCSS approach means that we don't need to build lots of unique components and instead can spot similarities and repeated patterns that can be reused elsewhere.
-In short, save specific classes for theming a module and use generic classes to construct it.
+In short, save specific classes for theming a module and use generic classes to construct them.

 ### Typography
 Where it’s necessary for us to use a non-standard typeface we look to TypeKit or Fonts.com to provide web fonts for use in our web applications.
 When choosing web fonts for a project be sure to only select the exact families and weights required, loading in non-essential fonts will add bloat and harm page load speeds.